gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/operations.md

 Querying in Gaffer is all mainly based around whats called "Operations".
-You can think of these as lots of small functions/commands that can be either standalone or chained together into an Operation Chain to form more complex query pipelines.
+You can think of these as lots of small functions/commands that can be either standalone or be chained together into an Operation Chain to form more complex query pipelines.

 If you have ever used a shell language such as